EricaDaSilvaCorreia/Sparta-project-Euler-Homework/README.md

 ##### Challenges :

-For this homework I tried problem 4 and problem 5 (currently trying problem 6 so might update code and readme later on)
+For this homework I tried problem 4, problem 5 and problem 6.

 For problem 4 my main issue was that I confused by it at first.
 I tried it with the array.map method but I wasn't getting the results I wanted so I decided to try a loop.